ad Dei Gloriam Ministries

 We must ask the question "Who is Jesus Christ".
 Jesus is not just the Son of God, but "God the Son".
 He is God in the flesh, fully human and fully divine.

-Jesus died on the cross for us, taking our place in judgment. and paying the debt we could not pay.
-He then rose from the grave, and ascended into Heaven to purchase a place for us.
+Jesus died on the cross for us, taking our place in judgment, and paid the debt we could not pay.
+He then rose from the grave and ascended into Heaven to purchase a place for us.

 God demonstrates his own love for us in this: While we were still sinners, Christ died for us (Rom 5:8).